 7. Combat Moving Stress

-Don’t forget to take a moment to breathe – moving is stressful and the day itself isn’t just busy, but can be laced with anxiety too.
-If you feel your stress spiraling, stop and do some simple breathing exercises to help calm and re-centre yourself.
+Don’t forget to take a moment to breathe – moving is stressful, and the day itself isn’t just busy but can be laced with anxiety too.
+If you feel your stress spiralling, stop and do some simple breathing exercises to help calm and re-centre yourself.